cea-trust-platform/.github/profile/README.md

 This software is OpenSource (BSD license).

-The public TRUST git repository is available at: **https://github.com/cea-trust-platform/trust-code**
+The public TRUST git repository is available at **https://github.com/cea-trust-platform/trust-code**

 </font>